Green Line (Luas): Luas Cross City

 Luas Cross City (Luas Traschathrach), formerly called Luas BXD, is an extension to the Green Line which runs from St. Stephen's Green to Broombridge railway station.

 Construction of Luas Cross City began in June 2013 and it opened on 9 December 2017.
 The Rosie Hackett Bridge carrying the new line over the river Liffey was opened on 20 May 2014.

 The new section begins at the former city centre terminus, St. Stephen's Green, crosses the Red Line near the Abbey stop, and continues northwards, terminating at Broombridge station.
-There it connects passengers using Iarnród Éireann commuter services to Maynooth railway station and M3 Parkway railway station.
+There it connects passengers using Iarnród Éireann InterCity services to Sligo (as of 26 August 2024) and commuter services to Maynooth and M3 Parkway.

 Stops

 Bridges

 The line re-uses some existing bridges and viaducts and has had new bridges specially constructed.
 The new build William Dargan Bridge at Dundrum crosses the Slang River.
 The River Liffey is crossed by the new Rosie Hackett Bridge southbound and the existing O'Connell Bridge northbound.
 The River Dodder is crossed by the Nine Arches Bridge originally constructed for the Harcourt Street railway line in 1854.